Skip to content

 What actually gets AI to production

-The same RAND meta-analysis that documented the 80% failure rate also documented what success looks like.
+The same RAND study that documented the failure rate also documented what the successful minority does differently.
 The pattern is consistent, and it is almost exactly the opposite of what the vendor playbook recommends.

-Projects with narrow, single-task scope succeed at 54%.
-Projects framed as large-scale transformation succeed at 8%.
 The most reliable predictor of production success is not the quality of the model, not the budget size, not the vendor's track record.
-It is scope discipline at the outset: specifically, the decision to build one workflow that works rather than ten workflows that are in progress.
+It is scope discipline at the outset: a narrowly defined problem, success metrics agreed before approval, and data infrastructure validated before a model is chosen.
+One workflow that works beats ten workflows that are in progress.

 The other consistent factors: architecture designed before code is written, not retrofitted after; data infrastructure validated before agents are deployed, not hoped into existence; a single embedded team that stays through the full project lifecycle, not rotating consultants who hand off context; change management built in from day one, not introduced as an afterthought when the deployment encounters resistance.
-And when projects actually reach production, the median ROI is 171%.
-The payoff is real.
+The payoff for that minority is real.
 The problem is not that AI doesn't work.
 The problem is that the engagement model most vendors sell almost guarantees you won't reach production.

 The diagnostic is different from the pitch.
 The diagnostic asks: what is actually broken in this operation, what does it cost in dollars per year, what is the minimum scope of AI deployment that addresses that specific problem, and what infrastructure needs to exist before any model is introduced.
 That sequence (diagnose, architect, scope narrowly, build on solid foundation, observe in production) is not how vendors want to sell.
 It is the only way the deployment has a credible chance of working.